 This government made the Samurai the ruling Class of Japanese society.

 Toyotomi Hideyoshi (1536 or 1537-1598) won many wars against other clans.
-When he made Japan one country, Hideyoshi developed a almost iron-clad social caste system, that would prevent any one to become Samurai that was not already with his famous sword hunt.
+When he attempted to unify Japan as one country, Hideyoshi developed a almost iron-clad social caste system, that would prevent any one to become Samurai that was not already with his famous sword hunt.

 Between the wars many Samurai had always worked on farms.

-These samurai were called "ronin" these "ronin" caused some problems for Japan in the early Edo Period.
+These Samurai were called "Ronin" some of these Ronin caused some problems for Japan in the Early Edo period

 In the Edo Period (1603-1867), the Samurai were the most important social caste.